paszu/3DSRepo/Part-5-(arm9loaderhax-&-Cakes).md

 15. **If you already had FBI injected into EmuNAND, you can skip this section**
 16. Hold X on boot to launch Decrypt9
-12. Go to "SysNAND File Options", then select the "Dump Health & Safety" option
+12. Go to "SysNAND File Options", then select the "Dump Health & Safety" option to dump Health & Safety to `hs.app` **(you can use Up and Down / Left and Right to change the name)**
 12. Press Select to eject your SD card, then put it in your computer
 13. Extract Universal Inject Generater, then copy both `hs.app` from your SD card and `FBI.cia` from the FBI zip to the `input` folder
 14. Double click `go.bat`